Emer Kenny: Career

 In 2011, she was cast as Danielle Reeves in the BBC Three dramedy Pramface alongside her Beaver Falls co-star Scarlett Alice Johnson.
 Pramface piloted in late February 2012 and was met with good reception, so much so the second series was commissioned by the BBC before the first series had even aired.
 She reprised her role for the second series which began airing in the new year of 2013 and was broadcast a second time on BBC One throughout the summer of 2013.
 She reprised her role again for a third series which commenced airing in late February 2014.

 She played the role of Rachel alongside Matthew Crosby, Ben Clark and Tom Parry in the first series of BBC Three's sitcom Badults which aired in the summer of 2013.
 A second series was commissioned but it was announced that Kenny would not feature in it.

 In 2016, Emer Kenny worked as a scriptwriter on Irish soap Red Rock for a few episodes.

 In 2017, she joined the cast of the BBC TV series Father Brown as Penelope "Bunty" Windermere, the wayward niece of Lady Felicia.

-Kenny wrote the screenplay for and co-starred in the ITV crime drama Karen Pirie, adapted from the Karen Pirie novels of Val McDermid.
-She co-wrote the second series (which aired in late 2024) with Gillian Roger Park.
+Kenny wrote the screenplay for and co-starred in the 2022 ITV crime drama Karen Pirie, adapted from the Karen Pirie novels of Val McDermid.
+She co-wrote the 2025 second series with Gillian Roger Park.

 Kenny voiced Callie Mayer in the Braking Point story mode of F1 23, a role she later reprised in F1 25.